Apteco/HelperScripts/scripts/connect/trigger-import-and-build/README.md

 - Displays the access token (for debugging).
 - Logs import status for each data source.
+- Logs cdp import status for each CDP table mapping import
 - Shows build and deployment status updates.
 - Exits with code `0` if successful, `1` on failure.